Standard contractual clauses

 1. The provisions shall enter into force on the date on which the Controller puts the platform into use

-2. Both parties may demand renegotiation of the Clauses if changes in the law or inappropriateness of
+2. Either party may demand renegotiation of the Terms if changes in legislation or inappropriateness in

 3. The provisions apply for the duration of the personal data processing service.
-I
+During

-this period, the Clauses may not be terminated unless other provisions governing the provision of
+this period, the Terms cannot be terminated unless other provisions regulating the provision of the

-service regarding the processing of personal data shall be agreed between the parties.
+service regarding the processing of personal data are agreed between the parties.

 4. If the provision of the services relating to the processing of personal data ceases and the personal data is

-deleted or returned to the controller in accordance with Clause 11.1 and Annex C.4, may
+deleted or returned to the controller in accordance with Clause 11.1 and Appendix C.4, the

 15. contact persons at the controller and the processor